We're Field Day

 Luke Swanson

 As a researcher and software engineer, Luke is drawn to the unique possibilities of games for learning.
 He understands that some kids aren’t best served by the traditional education system, and he’s interested in how games can help change that.
 Luke’s programming and data analysis work has allowed us to gain valuable insights into how our games are being used.
+Luke works tirelessly on the Open Game Data website, and does data analysis for many of our games, including Lakeland and Jo Wilder.

 In his spare time, Luke is an amateur photographer and videographer.
 You can see some of his photography on the Computer Science department’s website.